oscar-bender-stone/honors-thesis/source/3_information_systems.typ

 ]

-We can naturally model formal systems as information systems simply by asserting that $I$ is reflexive and transitive in a general sense, formalized by below.
+As another construction, we can naturally model formal systems by asserting that
+$I$ is reflexive and transitive in a general sense, formalized by below.

 #definition[
+  A *formal system* is an information system such that the information relation is reflexive and .
 ]

+This construction is *information compressing*: we can encode information into a different representation and decode it back computably.

 Special systems: